 Another male health issue that affects the prostate is Chronic Pelvic Pain Syndrome.

-This is a pain just above the pubic bone on the front of the pelvis.
-The etiology of Chronic Pelvic Pain Syndrome is still a bit of a mystery, though prostate inflammation has been found in 33% of cases.
+This is pain just above the pubic bone on the front of the pelvis.
+The etiology of Chronic Pelvic Pain Syndrome is still a mystery, though prostate inflammation is the culprit of 33% of cases.

 Yes!
-There are many, many examples of prostate supplements being proven effective in the literature.
+There are many, many examples of studies that prove prostate supplements effective.

-Prevention of prostate cancer is very topical in this day and age, due to the increased prevalence of the disease, as well as the level of toxicity of current treatment options.
+Prevention of prostate cancer is very concerning these days due to the increased prevalence of the disease and the toxicity of current treatment options.

-Some of these strategies include consumption of protein, carbohydrates, fats, fiber, vegetable extracts and other solid products and combinations of these in the diet, vitamins, minerals, and biologically active substances.
+Some of these strategies include consuming protein, carbohydrates, fats, fiber, vegetable extracts, and other solid products and combinations of these in the diet, vitamins, minerals, and biologically active substances.

 A randomized, double-blind, placebo-controlled crossover study in men with prostate cancer was performed.
-This is a fairly reliable type of study, since it was randomized, blinded, and a placebo group was used.
 This study used a dietary supplement to examine levels of prostate-specific antigen.

-Past studies that have been conducted showed significant relationships between dietary supplementation and the incidence and mortality of prostate cancer.
+Past studies show significant relationships between dietary supplementation and the incidence and mortality of prostate cancer.
 49 patients participated in the study.

 They all had a history of prostate cancer and had rising prostate-specific antigen levels after radical prostate removal or radiation therapy.
 The supplement used in this experiment consisted of lycopene and other antioxidants as the main ingredients.

-The researchers found that the slowly rising prostate-specific antigen levels that the participants came in with ended up being delayed after taking a dietary supplement.
+The researchers found that the slowly rising prostate-specific antigen levels that the participants came in with started regressing after taking a dietary supplement.

-Saw palmetto is a commonly used herb in the field of natural prostate health.
+Saw palmetto is a common herb in the field of natural prostate health.
 One study reviewed the current research on the efficacy of saw palmetto specifically for Benign Prostatic Hyperplasia.